 What is the Current Status?

-Crafton Tull has been selected to design the Mission Blvd. corridor.
-The topographic survey has been completed and design work will continue through 2021.
-Special efforts will be made to coordinate with the property owners along the corridor to ensure the new trail and street upgrades are compatible with their properties.
+Crafton Tull is the design engineer for the Mission Blvd. corridor.
+The plans are currently at 60% completion and ARDOT has performed initial review of the plans.
+Special efforts have been made to coordinate with the property owners along the corridor to ensure the new trail and street upgrades are compatible with their properties.

 When Will it be Completed?